 Irritant contact dermatitis

-- The main cause of irritant contact dermatitis is “wet work”, or high amount of exposure to water as well as soaps, and shampoos during client care and hand-washing.
+- The main cause of irritant contact dermatitis is “wet work”, or a high amount of exposure to water as well as soaps, and shampoos during client care and hand-washing.

 - Irritation stems from constant removal of the skin’s natural moisturising factors during wet work.